 Assembly Bill 516 proposes the adoption of ranked-choice voting for local nonpartisan elections in Wisconsin, enabling counties, cities, and school districts to implement this voting method through an ordinance or resolution.
-Under this system, voters rank candidates by preference, and if no candidate secures a majority of first-choice votes, the candidate with the fewest votes is eliminated, with their votes redistributed according to the next preferences.
+Under ranked-choice voting, voters rank candidates by preference, and if no candidate secures a majority of first-choice votes, the candidate with the fewest votes is eliminated, with their votes redistributed according to the next preferences.
+This process continues until a candidate achieves a majority.
 The bill also eliminates primary elections for offices utilizing ranked-choice voting.
-To facilitate this transition, the Elections Commission is authorized to make necessary expenditures for updating voting equipment and software, and the bill introduces new sections to the statutes defining ranked-choice voting and outlining local governmental responsibilities.

 Statutes affected: Bill Text: 5.01(4)(a), 5.01, 5.01(4)(b), 5.01(4)(c), 7.08(1)(c), 7.08, 7.50(1)(b), 7.50, 7.50(1)(c), 7.50(2)(intro.), 7.51(4)(a), 7.51, 7.51(5)(a)3, 7.53(1)(a), 7.53, 7.60(4)(a), 7.60